Welcome to a chapter of the e-book Disaster Investigation.

 The actual circumstances where the visor was found need be further investigated.

-To support the alleged loss of the visor before the accident - the listing at 01.15 hrs - the Commission simply arranged that the visor be removed from the bow of the wreck below water by divers form the Swedish Navy using explosives a couple of days after the accident.
+To support the alleged loss of the visor before the accident - the listing at 01.15 hrs - the Commission simply arranged that the visor be removed from the bow of the wreck below water by divers from the Swedish Navy using explosives a couple of days after the accident.
 This strange, alternative possibility will be discussed later in this book.

 The writer now thinks it is time to introduce the detailed sequence of events of the accident produced by the Commission after the visor was lost as described in the Final Report (5) of December 1997 and the dramatic 35-37 minutes that then followed between, allegedly 01.15 and 01.50/52 hrs, which the Swedish NMA considers 'very likely'.
 We will not consider the 10-20 minutes of noise, etc. prior to the alleged loss of the visor.
 The alleged failures causing visor loss and ramp opening are described in detail in 3.7 and following chapters.